swcolegrove/css-override-web-extension/README.md

 ## TODO:

+- Fix formatting in the editor textbox & issue with \n
+- Update styles
-- In-extension editor
+- Error handling
 - Allow for scss or less
-- Error handling